-Accessible, easy to understand and accurate health literacy is a valuable tool to empower patients, caregivers, and their families as well as to provide core information for healthcare professionals.
+Accessible, easy to understand and accurate health literacy is and will be the most valuable tool to empower patients, care givers and their families as well as to provide core information for healthcare professionals.

 Health literate information increases the potential for providing information on health conditions and medical needs to patients, caregivers and their families.

 Patients when asked, say they have most trust in information they received from their healthcare provider(s).
 Their preference is increased when the information relates to specific aspects of their health condition(s).